 Front Mission series – Alex Jedraszczak

 Tactical games have always had flaws.
-The battle system always has some sort of problem, whether it be how turn order is determined, or how many actions you can execute per round, or how the enemies are always stupid cheating losers who seriously how can they even do that what just even happened the computer is totally ripping me off and I’m ejecting this cartridge straight into the trash.
+The battle system always has some sort of problem, whether it be how turn order is determined, or how many actions you can execute per round, or how the enemies are always cheating losers who seriously what even just happened the computer is totally ripping me off and I’m ejecting this cartridge straight into the trash.

 In the first few games, they sorted out balance issues with how much money you made and how powerful your robots could be.
-In more recent installments, they’ve worked on taking the “Bore” out of “Tactical.”
+In more recent installments, they’ve worked on how to spell “Tactical” without the letters “B-O-R-E”.
 Characters that are nearby the active character can help out if they have leftover action points, even though it’s not their turn.
-It leads to different tactics and faster gameplay, which is good to keep the tactical genre new and interesting.
+It leads to different tactics and faster gameplay, which is good to keep the genre new and interesting.
 Each game gave me a new look at how tactical games could be played.

 Plus, there are giant robots, which is a favorite trope of mine.
 All in all, a series worth playing.